healthbadge/episimmer/Scripts/generate_examples/ReadMe.md

 python3 agents.py filename -c
 ```

+---

 ## 2. config.py
 Creates a config.txt template file for the user.
 ```python
 python3 config.py
 ```

+---

 ## 3. locations.py
+Creates a *location_file.txt/csv* file for the user with input specifications.

 -n *no_of_locations*<br>
 Example : creates a new file *filename* with 10 locations.<br>
 ```python